mihirkelkar/website/csvapione.md

 }
 ```
 `
-This file can now be used as a package to be imported into a web-app to parse csv files
+This file can now be used as a package to be imported into a web-app to parse csv files and convert them to an intermediate go struct representation.

-and convert them to an intermediate go struct representation.
+In part B, we will build the basics of a golang web-app using Docker and link it to a MySQL database.
+We will

-In part B, we will build the basics of a golang webapp where we can upload files and it
+setup the correct schema for this database and then work to build a function that can parse an uploaded file
-will process them and store them in a MySQL database.
+and store it in the MySQL database.